-When it comes to medical procedures, whether it’s a simple injection or a complex surgery, often there is the concern that it will be painful.
-Varicose vein treatment variest depending on the size of the damaged vein, one of the less-complex treatment options for small veins is ambulatory phlebectomy.
-If you have heard of this treatment option and are considering it, you may have wondered firstly what it is and secondly, does ambulatory phlebectomy hurt?
+When it comes to medical procedures, whether it’s a simple injection or a complex surgery, patients are often concerned about pain and discomfort.
+Varicose vein treatment varies depending on the size of the damaged vein.
+One of the less complex treatment options for small veins is ambulatory phlebectomy.
+If you have heard of this treatment option and are considering it, you may have wondered, does ambulatory phlebectomy hurt?

 How do varicose veins develop?

-Veins are responsible for carrying oxygen-rich blood from around the body, back up to the heart.
-However, when vein valves, or vein walls, become damaged they can lead to Chronic Venous Insufficiency.
+Veins carry oxygen-rich blood from around the body, back up to the heart.
+However, when vein valves, or vein walls, become damaged, blood starts leaking backwards.
 As well as swelling and skin discolouration, one of the symptoms of CVI is varicose veins.
-When blood is not able to flow back up to the heart, it begins to reflux or pool, forming twisted, enlarged vessels you know as varicose veins.
+When blood can’t flow back up to the heart, it begins to reflux or pool, forming the twisted, enlarged vessels you know as varicose veins.

 Varicose veins: who is most vulnerable?

-The most common reason why varicose veins form, is unfortunately out of your control.
-Both maternal and paternal genetics play a significant factor in your vulnerability to vein disease.
-Your unique genetic profile determines the strength of your vein walls, valves and muscle density – all of which provide support to your circulatory system.
+The most common reason why varicose veins form is unfortunately out of your control.
+Both maternal and paternal genetics are a significant factor in your vulnerability to vein disease.
+In short, your unique genetic profile determines the strength of your vein walls, valves and muscle density.
+All of these factors provide support to your circulatory system.

 Another significant contributor which is not within your control is age.
 As each year passes, the aging process results in wear and tear on blood vessels and vein valves that regulate healthy blood flow.
 When this happens, the faulty valves start allowing small amounts of blood to flow back and reflux in your veins instead of being returned to the heart.